viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Here's how to get started:

-1. Install [Go](https://go.dev/dl/) on both your local development computer and on your robot's board if they are not the same device.
+1. Install [Go](https://go.dev/dl/) or [Python](https://www.python.org/downloads/) on both your local development computer and on your robot's board if they are not the same device.
 1. [Create a robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot) and connect to it.
 1. [Install](/installation/manage/#update-viam-server) or [update](/installation/#install-viam-server) `viam-server`.
    Your `viam-server` must be version 0.8.0 or higher to access the filtering functionality.

 ## Create or download the filter module

-This tutorial will guide you through the process of [coding your filter module](#code-your-entry-point-file).
+This tutorial will guide you through the process of coding your filter module.
 However, if you prefer to use the pre-written final code for the module, you can follow the steps corresponding to your chosen language:

 {{< tabs >}}
 {{% tab name="Python"%}}

-1. Clone the [color filter module](https://github.com/viam-labs/modular-filter-examples) from GitHub onto your robot's computer:
+1. Clone the [color filter module](https://github.com/viam-labs/modular-filter-examples) from GitHub onto your computer:

    ```{class="command-line" data-prompt="$"}
    git clone https://github.com/viam-labs/modular-filter-examples.git